 Lifestyle Adjustments to Mitigate the Effects of Stress

 The foundation of any good stress reduction strategy rests on the pillars of diet, exercise, and sleep.
 Nourishing the brain with the right nutrients can turbocharge its resilience against stress, making it a lean, mean, stress-fighting machine.
-Exercise, on the other hand, acts like a daily tune-up, keeping the brain’s engine running smoothly.
+Conversely, exercise is a daily tune-up, keeping the brain’s engine running smoothly.

 And when it comes to sleep, consider it the brain’s nightly reset button, essential for repairing the wear and tear of daily stress.
 By incorporating these lifestyle adjustments, we’re not just managing stress; we’re turning our brain into a fortress, impervious to the sieges of daily life and capable of thriving in the face of adversity.